The 13 Best Great Basin National Park Hikes

 Unlike most national parks, there is no fee to enter Great Basin because it doesn’t get enough yearly visitors (yet!), and when we made it to the trailhead, we mostly had the place to ourselves.
 We hiked all around Great Basin and explored the famous Lehman Caves.
 The weather was amazing (despite it being the middle of summer in Nevada), and I absolutely loved it.

-So, suffice it to say, it is a hidden gem and is definitely worth a visit if you can manage it!
+So, suffice it to say, Great Basin is a hidden gem and is definitely worth a visit if you can manage it!

 Enjoy the best hikes in Great Basin National Park, and I hope you find exploring this beautiful place just as magical as I did!